lisabazis/TeamSA/Code_Analysis_for_SSE.md

-## Code Analysis
+## Code Analysis for Software Security Engineering

 ## Code Review Strategy
 Code review strategy is to make a checklist of the threats defined in the Threat Modeling exercise and review the code relevant to those threats.
 The review will be done both manually and using automated tools.

 ## Automated Code Review
+Automated code review was performed by running the static analysis tool Bandit on all source code files for the Zulip Production Server available for download [here](https://www.zulip.org/dist/releases/zulip-server-latest.tar.gz).
+Bandit specifically tests for security issues in Python source code scoring each flagged issue with a severity level of low, medium, or high and a confidence level of low, medium, or high.
+If the report output is formatted as HTML, each flagged issue is color coded based on the severity level.

+The scope of the review was limited to a checklist of cross-site request forgery, cross-site scripting, and information disclosure as those threats were highly prevelant in the Threat modeling exercise.
+The full report of the automated scan is available [here](https://github.com/lisabazis/TeamSA/blob/master/Bandit_Report.pdf).
+Note that the color background of each finding was removed upon conversion of HTML to PDF.

-### Cross Site Request Forgery (CSRF)
+### Cross-Site Request Forgery (CSRF)
 Bandit did not find any CSRF security issues.

 ### Cross-Site Scripting (XSS)